 Now, Lin is the director of women’s development and village projects for Red Dirt Road.
 With her help, Red Dirt Road products are being sold online and at several area businesses including Wildflowers in Glen Arbor and Color Wear in Charlevoix.
 Marie and Lin hope to get the products into Traverse City and Petoskey businesses, too.
 “Buying one product can truly help,” Lin says.
 “Every dime goes back to the women, and they’ve earned it.”

-The women work for a salary.
 Extra profits go back to the village to pay for educational classes and village projects such as gardens and latrines.
-Since the start of Red Dirt Road, 36 gardens have been planted.
-It costs about $10 per garden and each one can feed three to six families.
+One garden costs $10 and the produce feeds three to six families.
 They’ve planted 36 so far.

 Click here to watch the 14-minute film.

-“Red Dirt Road: The Film” will be displayed in Traverse City during the week of the Film Festival from July 26 through July 31 at the History Center of Traverse City.
+“Red Dirt Road: The Film” will be shown during the Traverse City Film Festival, July 26 through July 31, at the History Center of Traverse City.
 In partnership with Crooked Tree Arts Center, Marie and Lin will be staging an interactive display depicting the village in Cambodia where the women work.
-The village is surrounded by jungle and has no electricity or running water.
-The free exhibit will include a life-size replica of the Red Dirt Road workshop, regularly scheduled screenings of the movie, and a wide selection of Red Dirt Road products for purchase.
+The free exhibit will include a life-size replica of the workshop, screenings of the movie, and products for purchase.